sandouli/advent-of-code/README.md

-# Advent of Code 2019 solutions
+# Advent of Code solutions

-Rust solution to the [advent of code 2019](https://adventofcode.com/2019) challenge
+Rust solutions to the [advent of code](https://adventofcode.com/events) challenges

-File structure is a blatant rip off from [burntsushi last year's solutions](https://github.com/BurntSushi/advent-of-code)
+Directory structure is a blatant rip off from [burntsushi 2018 solutions](https://github.com/BurntSushi/advent-of-code)

 To run a solution, `cd` into its directory and invoke the program with Cargo: